 Most used vehicles are required by Maryland Law to undergo a safety inspection prior to its sale or transfer.
 Generally, the seller or transferor of the vehicle is required to obtain the inspection certificate.
 However, for class E trucks (exceeding ¾ ton manufacturer’s rated capacity), class F truck tractors, and class G freight trailers, semi-trailers and dump service semi-trailers, either the seller/transferor or the purchaser/transferee may obtain the inspection certificate.
-The purchaser/transferee then submits the inspection certificate to the MVA in order to register the vehicle.
+The purchase/transferee than submits the inspection certificate to the MVA in order to register the vehicle.
+However, if your vehicle is inspected at an inspection station that offers an electronic inspection service (e-inspection), you will not receive an inspection certificate.
+Your inspection certificate will be electronically sent to the MVA.

 How do I obtain a Maryland Inspection Certificate for my vehicle?

 To obtain an inspection certificate, you must have your vehicle inspected at an authorized safety inspection station in Maryland.
 The Maryland State Police has licensed approximately 1,600 of these facilities in all parts of the state.
+Click here to find an inspection station near you that can provide an inspection for your type of vehicle.
 Most stations are authorized to inspect:

 - Passenger cars;